 Mefloquine is commonly prescribed for travellers to Madagascar as prevention against falciparum malaria, said Behrens.

 In New Zealand mefloquine is still prescribed in two forms, including Lariam.

-However last November this medication was updated by the New Zealand ministry of health with a warning that Lariam "may have sudden serious mental problems," and that it should not be prescribed to people who are currently depressed or have a history of serious mental illnesses.
+Last September the medication was updated by the New Zealand ministry of health with a warning that Lariam "may have sudden serious mental problems," and that it should not be prescribed to people who are currently depressed or have a history of serious mental illnesses.

 The Ministry of Foreign Affairs and Trade advises those visiting effected areas to obtain malaria medicines, saying that the biggest danger to travellers is returning undiagnosed.